abayieopuni/British_Airways/README.md

 # British_Airways
-Applying webscraping in unstructured data taken from the https://www.airlinequality.com/airline-reviews/british-airways analyze customer reviews using sentimental analysis to sort positive and negative reviews preparing a powerpoint representation to highlight our insights and analysis
+Applying webscraping in unstructured data taken from the https://www.airlinequality.com/airline-reviews/british-airways .

+Analyze customer reviews using sentimental analysis to sort positive and negative reviews.